Pondicherry (film): Production

+In January 2019, Manjrekar joined the cast.
 The film was entirely shot on iPhone with only 15 crew members.

 Soundtrack

 The music for the movie was composed by Debarpito Saha, with songs featuring Abhay Jodhpurkar and Mohan Kanan.
 The lyrics were written by Tejas Modak and Sunil Suptankar.

 Reception

 Mihir Bhange from The Times of India wrote "Pondicherry may not strike the perfect chords with regular viewers.
 But for those who follow global cinema, this film is a treat to watch".
 Nandini Ramnath from Scroll.in wrote "Sai Tamhankar, among the few actors who can effortlessly suggest enigma and reserve, is the most compelling member of the cast.
 Vaibhav Tatwawadi and Amruta Khanvilkar are saddled with uneven and implausible character graphs.
 Neena Kulkarni is a hoot as the scandal-mongering mother, but there’s nothing in her performance that we haven’t seen before".